wpbindt/wpbindt.github.io/src/content/blog/parsing_addresses.md

 date = "2025-01-03"
 +++

 A parser is a function which turns unstructured data (usually a string) into structured data (for example an abstract syntax tree, or a list, etc).
 A __parser combinator__ is a function which combines simpler parsers into more complex ones.
 This post gives an example of using such parser combinators to construct a parser.
 We'll see that parser combinators lead to declarative parsers, mirroring almost 1-1 the Backus-Naur form of what we're trying to parse.
+You'll find the code for this post [here](https://github.com/wpbindt/parsing_dutch_postal_address/blob/main/parse_postal_address.py).

 ## Dutch postal addresses
 The kind of strings we'll consider are a simplified form of Dutch postal addresses.
 Here's an example: